 Introducing Flexible Learning

-Flexible Learning is a contemporary approach to designing courses for delivery in multiple learning modes.
-The Flexible Learning design model allows flexibility for students to attend classes face-to-face or online, synchronously* via videoconferencing, or asynchronously** through specially developed equivalent learning activities.
-The multiple learning modes are further enabled through carefully chosen educational technologies to maximise access to learning and in support of equivalence of learning outcomes.
+Flexible Learning is a contemporary approach to designing and delivering courses in multiple modes.
+It is a design model that allows flexibility for students to attend classes face-to-face on campus, online synchronously* via videoconferencing, or asynchronously** through equivalent learning activities.
+Flexible pathways are offered through technologically enhanced educational approaches to maximise equivalence and access to learning.

-Flexible Learning was inspired by the work of Dr Brian Beatty and his HyFlex model (2019).
-When looking to develop Flexible Learning for Navitas UPA, a number of educational theories and frameworks were also consulted.
-These include the Community of Inquiry Framework, Universal Design for Learning (UDL), Bergmann’s Flipped Learning, Connectivism, Social Constructivism, Quality Matters and ACODE’s frameworks.
-These in turn helped develop the five core principles of Flexible Learning:
+Flexible Learning was inspired by Dr Brian Beatty’s HyFlex model.
+Theoretical underpinnings of the Flexible Learning model include the Community of Inquiry Framework, Universal Design for Learning (UDL), Bergmann’s Flipped Learning, Siemens’s Connectivism, Knowles’s Social Constructivism, Minimum Online Standards, Quality Matters and ACODE.

 *Synchronous: learning delivery modes occurring at the same time, on-campus or online

-**Asynchronous: learning delivery modes occurring at different times, anytime, anywhere
+**Asynchronous: learning delivery modes occurring at different times